Search through more than a hundred articles on every aspect of User.com

 How to put an unsubscribe link with the email editor "Simple drag&drop"

 This is even simpler than the option above.
-If you use the editor, "Simple drag&drop", to create/edit your email messages and email templates, then you only need to do one step!
+If you use the "drag&drop"editor to create/edit your email messages and email templates, then you only need to do one step!

 When you open the email template with this editor, go to the panel on the right and find the section "Content".
 There, you will see the option "Unsubscribe".
 Simply drag and drop it where you'd like the link to be displayed inside your message/template.